 2.2.
 Membership Eligibility.

-In order to be eligible for membership in CLAC, an institution must be a duly accredited private four-year liberal arts college in the United States.
+In order to meet the minimum requirements to be eligible and/or remain eligible for membership in CLAC, an institution must be and remain a not for profit, selective, residential duly accredited private four-year liberal arts college in the United States with an enrollment typically classified as small to medium.
 Membership shall be by invitation of the Board of Directors.

 2.3.
 Membership Representation.